FRidh/xarray_scipy/README.md

 `xarray` the keywords `dim` and `dims`.
 In this library, `dim` and `dims` are used to denote the dimensions over which the function is applied, and `newdim` and `newdims` are used to describe the names of any newly created dimensions.

+## Equispaced coordinates

+With `xarray` it is possible to not have equispaced coordinates.
+In this library only equispaced coordinates are supported, to minimize the difference between this library and `scipy`.